influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withReplicas(replicas)
 ```

-The number of pods in the cluster.
+"The number of pods in the cluster."

 ## obj spec.zookeeper.jvmOptions

-JVM Options for pods.
+"JVM Options for pods."

 ### fn spec.zookeeper.jvmOptions.withGcLoggingEnabled